-Once all forms for intent speaker requests are collected, one PRO and one CON intent speaker shall be determined by a random draw.
-The intent speakers will be announced in advance of the chosen proposal.
+Once all forms for intent speaker requests are collected, one PRO and one CON intent speaker shall be determined by a random drawing for each proposal.
+The intent speakers will be announced at least three proposals prior to the presentation of the chosen proposal.

-SCRIPT FOR CCE MUN DEBATE

-BY TUCKER COWDEN, MHMS
+SCRIPT FOR CCE MUN DEBATE BY TUCKER COWDEN, MHMS